 The Gardens at Wyckoff

 Situated in, no surprise here, Wyckoff, which is just north of Paterson, the gardens are probably the state’s best-kept botanical secret.
 With a gated Rose Garden containing 500 rose plants, at its best, it is an explosion of color and scent.
 If the roses are out of season, there are a further 13 acres of woodland to walk through.

 If you are lucky, a deer may wander across your path but, if not, the walk will be no less special.
 In summer, the trees offer welcome cooling shade.
 But why is such a location such a big secret?
 Well, there’s no website or social media presence, so take advantage of the low crowds and start planning your wedding.
 Here’s the Google Map Location.

 Stretching all the way from Colesville in the north, down to Stockton, it is as pleasant a drive as you’ll find anywhere.
 Take a picnic, and stop off at one of the many points along the way.
 Why not propose over a glass of Iced Tea?
-Alternatively, choose a point in one the wonderfully named towns of Hope or Harmony.
-Come on, you know the 519 is there just so you can propose!
+Alternatively, choose a point in one of the wonderfully named towns of Hope or Harmony.
+Come on.
+You know the 519 is there so that you can propose!

 Although New Jersey is probably better known for its parks, woodland and mountains, there is no shortage of gardens.
 Willowwood Arboretum is amongst the very best on offer.
 With several separate and distinct gardens within the boundaries of the Tubbs’ family country home, there will always be a beautiful spot to propose.

 The Arboretum is open every day of the year and is absolutely free to visit.
 However, it does rely on donations from visitors, so please do give dollars to help others enjoy this stunning collection of gardens.

 There is a lot more about proposing than just finding a great location.
 We’ve compiled a list of the best links to articles that will help you along the process of proposing with success.